Biography of Anne Bronte

 1834: Throughout the year Anne, Emily and Branwell have piano lessons from Abraham Sunderland the parish organist.

-1836: She is awarded a good conduct prize at Roe Head School.
+1836: Anne is awarded a good conduct prize at Roe Head School.
 Anne writes her earliest surviving poem about the Gondal world during her Christmas holidays, “Verses by Lady Geralda”.

 1838: Branwell sets up his own portrait studio in Bradford.

-1839: (April) Moves into Blake Hall, Mirfield to become a governess to the Ingham family.
-(May) Branwell returns to Haworth after running into debt in Bradford (August) William Weightman arrives at Haworth and becomes an assistant curate to Patrick Bronte.
-(December) Anne laves her post with the Inghams as she has had great difficulty controlling the unruly children.
+1839: Anne moves into Blake Hall, Mirfield in April to become a governess to the Ingham family.
+Branwell returns to Haworth after running into debt in Bradford in May.
+William Weightman arrives at Haworth during August and becomes an assistant curate to Patrick Bronte.
+Anne laves her post with the Inghams in December as she has had great difficulty controlling the unruly children.
 Branwell takes up a post as a tutor to the Postlethwaite family.

 1840: Anne has much contact with William Weightman and falls in love with him.
-(May 8th) Anne goes as governess to the Robinson family at Thorp Green Hall, Little Ouseburn, near York.
-(June) Branwell is dismissed by the Postlethwaites.
-(July) Anne accompanies the Robinsons on their annual holiday to Scarborough.
+On May 8th Anne goes as governess to the Robinson family at Thorp Green Hall, Little Ouseburn, near York.
+In June Branwell is dismissed by the Postlethwaites.
+Anne accompanies the Robinsons on their annual holiday to Scarborough in July.
 They stay at Wood’s Lodgings on St. Nicholas Cliff in the middle of the bay.
 A drawing called “What you Please” is made at this time.
-(August) Branwell is employed as a clerk at Sowerby Bridge railway station.
+Branwell is employed as a clerk at Sowerby Bridge railway station in August.

 1841: Branwell transferred to Luddenden Foot as Clerk in charge of the station.
-(June) Branwell has some of his poems published in the Halifax Guardian.
+Branwell has some of his poems published in the Halifax Guardian in June.
 Charlotte, Emily and Anne discuss plans of opening their own school.
 Anne spends five weeks at Scarborough with the Robinsons.

 1843: Branwell also goes to Thorp Hall to teach the Robinson’s son Edmund.
-(June) Anne is given a spaniel by the Robinson girls.
-(July) spends four weeks at Scarborough.
+Anne is given a spaniel by the Robinson girls.
+Anne spends four weeks at Scarborough during July.

-1844: (July) Spends five weeks at Scarborough.
-Writes a poem “Fluctuations” whilst there.
+1844: Anne spends five weeks at Scarborough during the summer.
+She writes a poem “Fluctuations” whilst there.
 The sister’s plan to open a school at Haworth fails as they get no takers due to the remoteness of the location.